gregunz/invertransforms/README.md

 Usage
 -----
-Simply replace previous torchvision import statements and enjoy the addons.
+Simply replace previous torchvision import statements and enjoy the new features.

 ```python
 # from torchvision import transforms as T